openvinotoolkit/open_model_zoo/demos/end2end_video_analytics/end2end_video_analytics_ie/README.md

 1. "Model Downloader" --  Download the Deep Learning model using "Model Downloader"
 2. "Model Optimizer"  --  Install prerequisites and run "Model Optimizer" to prepare the model for inference (and generate IR files)
-3. Build inference engine demoss
+3. Build inference engine demos
 4. Run the tutorials